stennety/mywebsite/_drafts/testing-for-devs/testers-break-code.md

 ## Testers break illusions about code

-This can be split up into two parts, what working looks like, and how we learn if it's broken and then break the bad news!
+This can be split up into two parts, what working looks like, and how we learn if it's broken and then breaking the bad news, aka debriefs and bugs!

 ### How do we know if it is working or broken?